 Chelsie received her Masters degree in Geology from FSU in spring of 2015 working with Dr. Yang Wang using stable isotopes of fossil tooth enamel to reconstruct paleodiets of early Cenozoic mammals.
 She is currently working on her PhD project involves geochemical investigations (stable isotopes and trace metal geochem) into oceanographic and environmental changes associated with the late Silurian Lau extinction event across multiple paleocontinents.

 Nevin received his Bachelors degree in earth sciences from University of California-Riverside in fall 2014.
-His MS-project is investigating the linkage of Increased ventilation of marine environments and the Great Ordovician Biodiversification Event using stable C & S-isotopes and a variety of shale paleoredox proxies in the Appalachian Basin.
+He finished his Masters degree in summer of 2017- investigating the linkage of Increased ventilation of marine environments and the Great Ordovician Biodiversification Event (GOBE) using stable C & S-isotopes in the Appalachian Basin.
+He is has continued his studies in the Ordovician specifically focused on causes of the GOBE and is working on a variety of paleoredox proxies from Ordovician black shale sequences in Baltica and Nevada.

 Emily has been working with us in the lab/field on a number of projects over the last year and half as undergraduate in the research group.
 She received BS in geology from FSU in fall 2016.
 She joins the group as a MS-student summer 2017 and is currently working on reconstructing carbon, sulfur, and paleoredox dynamics from sedimentary sequences across the Baltic Basin during the interval of biotic recovery and minor extinction events after the Late Ordovician mass extinction event in the earliest Silurian (Llandovery).